 She was omitted from the Kings lists of Ramesses II and Seti I, but Ramesses II and Merneptah both made additions to her temple.
-During the Ptolemaic Period the temple was repaired in places repairs to the temple which they apparently though was dedicated to Imhotep and Amenhotep son of Hap.
+During the Ptolemaic Period the temple was repaired in places.
+Some repairs to the temple reveal that they apparently thought it was dedicated to Imhotep and Amenhotep son of Hap.
 Some time later, a Christian Monastery was built upon the ruins which covered much of the original temple.

 - Entrance pylon